Nemesis World

 My heart beats loud and fast:

-O press it to thine own again,
+O press it close to thine again,

-Where it will break at last! .
+Where it will break at last!